recharts/recharts/CONTRIBUTING.md

 - [Pull Requests](#pr)
 - [License](#license)

+## Ongoing Initiatives

+We use Github Discussion to organise our discussion along new intiatives and organise ourselves.

 ## <a name="issues"></a>Issues and Bugs

 ### Where to Find Known Issues

-We will be using [GitHub Issues](https://github.com/recharts/recharts/issues) for our public bugs.
+We will be using [GitHub Issues](https://github.com/recharts/recharts/issues) for our bugs and feature requests.
 We will keep a close eye on this and try to make it clear when we have an internal fix in progress.
 Before filing a new task, try to make sure your problem doesn't already exist.

 ### Reporting New Issues